sifeddinemeb/yuno/README.md

 - [PROJECT DOCS](https://github.com/sifeddinemeb/yuno-docs)

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built for the Bolt.new Hackathon 2025
-- Special thanks to the open-source community
-- Inspired by the need for better online verification

 ## 📬 Contact